 When it comes to office paint colors, sure, the sky may be the limit, but you might be surprised to find out just how vital it can be, and how important the color you introduce is when it comes to promoting productivity and everyday joy.
-That said, color is key when it comes to interior paint ideas for offices in 2019.

 Gone are the days of cold stark white minimalism in office spaces – as statement-making color is making a comeback.
 More and more thought is being put into making offices feel more inviting with increasing productivity and creativity as the main focus and source of inspiration.
 And as you can imagine, this means color, as a quick coat of paint, is one of the most effective and affordable ways to boost the energy of any office space.
 To further illustrate the many directions you can take when it comes to office paint colors, here are the 10+ best interior paint choices for the office, whether that’s at home or away, straight from the wisdom of Décor Aid interior designers.